Kossit73/ecommerce/README.md

    `ECOMMERCE_API_BASE` environment variable before launching Streamlit if your backend is not running on the default `http://localhost:8000`.

+4. Each assumption schedule now includes inline “Add line”/“Remove line” controls, so you can insert or delete rows directly inside Streamlit before saving the rebuilt workbook inputs.

 ## Important Note

 The APIs for retrieving financial schedules and running analysis depend on data loaded into the backend.
 You **must** first call the `/api/ecommerce/file_action?action=Load%20Existing` API to load the financial data from `financial_assumptions.xlsx` before other APIs can function correctly.